oVirt/ovirt-site/source/feature/detailedquota.html.md

 The global resource defines limitation on the Data Center for a specific type (Storage or Runtime).
 Note that run time resources, can be referenced as one entity to limit.
 (Although for Storage Domains it will not be supported for now).

-For example, a Quota object, with global limitation on the cluster and the storage: *VCPU/Memory limitations:*
+For example, a Quota object, with global limitation on the cluster and the storage:

 *   Global Cluster: 14 VCPUs, 21GB RAM

-*Storage Limitations:*

 *   Global Storage - 80GB

 A Quota, can be indicated as an unlimited Quota, when it is configured with global resources with no specific limit.
-The following quota is an unlimited Quota: *VCPU/Memory limitations:*
+The following quota is an unlimited Quota:

 *   Global Cluster: Unlimited

-*Storage Limitations:*

 *   Global Storage - Unlimited

 #### CRUD